The Most Common Questions We Are Asked

-If you choose a high gloss or honed finish, your countertops can be completed in approximately 30 days after your order is finalized and installed in one days.
-If you choose a matte finish using our Ultimate Top Coat, the timing can be cut in half.
+If you choose a high gloss finish, your countertops can be completed in approximately 30 days after your order is finalized and installed in one days.
+If you choose to use our ultimate topcoat in gloss or matte finish, the timing can be cut in half.
 Over 90% of the countertop process is completed off-site which minimizes the time, inconvenience, and mess of onsite construction.

 More about our process and timing.